tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/32-bug-cd.md

 The goal of the challenge is to debug this application and make it work.

 :::note
 Without knowing the exact reason for the issue, you can "fix" the error and get the program to function.
-One such approach would be to memoize the `getMenu` function.
+One such approach would be to memoize `getMenu`.
 The application might work again, but make sure you really understand the problem and its consequences.
 Making it work isn't always enough; fixing this bug in the wrong way can cause a loss of performance or lead to other problems later on.
 :::

 ## Hints